gravity-ui/uikit/src/components/Progress/README.md

 ## Theme

-Use `theme` property for specify color of the whole progress or the composite part.
+Use `theme` property to specify color of the whole progress or the composite part.

 <!--LANDING_BLOCK